 Posts are the "articles" that get posted on your Blog page.
 The newest post always appears at the top of your blog.

 Log in to your blog and on the Dashboard toolbar click Posts, then Add New.
 The Add New Post screen will open.

 Categories are subject headings that are displayed in the sidebar and help visitors find posts faster.
 When a visitor clicks the link for a category, a new page opens gathering all the articles tagged as belonging to that category.
 Articles can belong to more than one category, allowing for...

-OIT's Blogs at UMass Amherst blogging service is being upgraded to WordPress 3.5 'Elvin' on March 6, 2013.
+OIT's Blogs at UMass Amherst blogging service is upgraded to WordPress 3.5 'Elvin' as of March 6, 2013.
 Below are some of the changes and new features you'll find in the new version.